 - COLLEGE: You may graduate only if your average in classes meets the departmental standard – usually a 2.0 or C.

-- HIGH SCHOOL: Almost all of your living expenses are paid for.
-Your textbooks are provided at little or no expense and you are not required to own a computer.
+- HIGH SCHOOL: In most cases, almost all of your living expenses are paid for.
+Your textbooks are likely provided at little or no expense and you are not required to own a computer.
 You need money for gas, special events, activities or trips.

 - HIGH SCHOOL: Parents and teachers will remind you what your responsibilities are and guide you in setting priorities.
 You will no doubt be corrected if your behavior is out of line.